daniela-venuta/blochacks2018/README.md

 # blochacks2018

-Anonymous CV generator for migrants arriving to Montreal
+CV generator for migrants arriving to Montreal or simply for first-timers at this whole resume and job application thing